Provable Diffusion Posterior Sampling for Bayesian Inversion: Numerical Experiments

-We employ the FFHQ dataset~\citep{karras2019style} at a resolution of $64 \times 64$ as the source of prior samples.
-For a comprehensive comparative analysis, we benchmark our proposed method against two baselines: Diffusion Posterior Sampling (DPS)~\citep{chung2023diffusion}, a state-of-the-art diffusion-based inverse problem solver, and the classical Total Variation (TV) regularization.
-To ensure a fair comparison, we explicitly align the prior information used by both diffusion-based methods.
-Specifically, both PDPS and the DPS baseline employ the same pre-trained prior score network based on the EDM framework~\citep{karras2022elucidating}, ensuring that any performance differences are attributable to the sampling algorithms rather than the prior models.
+\textbf{Dataset and baselines.} We use the FFHQ dataset~\citep{karras2019style} at $64 \times 64$ resolution and benchmark against Diffusion Posterior Sampling (DPS)~\citep{chung2023diffusion} and Total Variation (TV) regularization.
+Both PDPS and DPS employ the same pre-trained prior score network based on the EDM framework~\citep{karras2022elucidating}.